 Walking Safari At Chitwan National Park

-Well, we were on a walking safari at Chitwan National Park in Nepal.
+Well, we were on a walking safari.
 After exploring the jungle from the safety of a Jeep and a boat, today we were planning to walk through the jungle.

 Rhino’s entry into the same part of the jungle made us curiously nervous.
 However, we were constantly reminded that there are more than 600 Rhinos at Chitwan National Park.
 They are all around whether we see them or not.
 We were also told that Rhinos are not really interested in humans unless they sense danger from us.
 I wondered how would they know I am scared of them and they have no reason to be scared of me when all they can see is that I am from a species that is known for killing them.